 Routes of Trade

 The Natives used their “dug-outs” to travel the rivers for trade, fishing, and the hunting of game.
 They often stayed and lived close to water, rarely venturing up into the surrounding mountains.
-Their canoes played pivotal roles in their means of survival and daily life from hunting, fishing, trade, and travel.